 Lissette is a former Miss Miami and Miss Florida.
 In 1998, she was named second runner up to Miss America, and won over $50,000 dollars in scholarship money, which helped her complete her studies and graduate from the University of Miami with a double major in Broadcast Journalism and Music-Vocal Performance.
 Lissette then starred as “Maria” in the Off-Broadway hit “4 Guys Named Jose and Una Mujer named Maria” in New York and Miami, and was subsequently nominated for the prestigious Carbonell Award.
 Her success Off-Broadway led to a record deal in 2001 with RCA and she had the opportunity to record with Grammy-award winning music producers and songwriters in both New York, Los Angeles and Miami.

 Lissette is very active in the community and was recently recognized by the Dania Lions Club with the Lions Club International Medal of Merit Award for her service to the community.
 This award recognizes individuals who are an asset to their profession and leaders in the community.
 Lissette frequently visits South Florida schools to speak to students about weather and the importance of education.
 She supports many organizations including Dream in Green, Amigos for Kids, St. Jude’s Children’s Hospital, American Red Cross, Women of Tomorrow, Best Buddies and Padres Brillantes.
-Lissette hosts, performs and participates in many charitable events and is very involved with CBS4′s Neighbors 4 Neighbors programs, including the School House Toy Drive, Adopt-a-Family, among others.
+Lissette hosts, performs and participates in many charitable events and is very involved with CBS4′s Neighbors 4 Neighbors programs.

-Lissette is still very passionate about music and has had the opportunity to sing the National Anthem and “God Bless America” at the Heat, Marlins and Dolphins games and at the Sony Ericsson.
+Lissette is still very passionate about music and has had the honor to singing the National Anthem and “God Bless America” at the Heat, Marlins and Dolphins games and at the Sony Ericsson.
 Lissette also enjoys spending time with her family and friends.